Responseless/GaragePi/README.md

 #### Dec 2019 Update - mRaRn

-- Added button to auto-close (or auto-open) the door after specified seconds.
+- Added buttons to auto-close (or auto-open) the door after specified seconds 15/30.
 - Hid the Status of the door as i do not have a sensor connected to check this.
 - Added external GET API point for other applications to hit to open/close the door without auth.